 Residents enjoy the great outdoors on the 90-mile coastline and hundreds of miles of nature trails throughout the state.
 Favorite recreational activities include fishing, hiking, bird watching, hunting and boating.
 Delaware has hot and humid summers with temperatures reaching the 80s during the day; sea breezes cool the area at night.
 Mild winters generally don't go lower than 30 degrees and see only light snowfall.

 The second-smallest state in the country, Delaware is divided into just three counties: New Castle, Kent and Sussex.
 Heavily industrialized New Castle County contrasts with the other two counties, which are predominantly agricultural areas.
-Most of the state's 780,000 residents live in New Castle County, in and around Wilmington, and that's where you'll find the majority of apartment rentals.
+About half of the state's 1 million residents live in New Castle County, in and around Wilmington, and that's where you'll find the majority of apartment rentals.

 With a town motto of "A Place to Be Somebody," Wilmington has a lot to offer new residents.
 It is Delaware's center for manufacturing, commercial and transportation activities, as well as the state's foremost cultural center.
 The quality of life is high, and the cost of living is comparatively low, which comes in handy when it comes to looking for affordable apartments for rent.
-Delaware has no sales tax, and Wilmington's city wage tax and property taxes are among the lowest in the area.
+Delaware has no sales tax, and its property tax rate is among the lowest in the country.
 Wilmington is proud of its small-town atmosphere.
 But don't be fooled by its small-town charm.
 Thanks to its proximity to Brandywine Valley and larger cities in the mid-Atlantic region, such as Philadelphia and Baltimore, Wilmington enjoys a diverse range of social and cultural attractions, making it a highly desirable place to search for apartment rentals and a wide range of jobs.

-Dover, although the state capital, is a small city with a population of 28,000.
+Dover, although the state capital, is a small city with a population of just about 40,000.
 Don't let its size fool you, though.
 This thriving city is continuing to grow economically, in population and in land area, making it one of the more dynamic metropolises--albeit a small one--on the East Coast.
-Residential, commercial, industrial and institutional development continues to grow at a stable rate, and 13 major employers provide plenty of job opportunities.
+Residential, commercial, industrial and institutional development continues to grow at a stable rate, and nearby major employers provide plenty of job opportunities.
 If that's not enough to entice you, how about the annual NASCAR season?
-Dover hosts the "All-American Heroes 400" and "Platinum 400" races.
+Dover hosts an annual race at the Monster Mile.
 There may not be an overabundance of apartments for rent, but don't discount this small city on the rise; apartments here may be well worth the search.